-Transcribing and types correspondence, forms, reports, manuscripts and other materials involving complex scientific, technical and/or specialized terminology from recorded dictation or rough draft.
+Transcribing and typing correspondence, forms, reports, manuscripts and other materials involving complex scientific, technical and/or specialized terminology from recorded dictation or rough draft.
 Prepares documents requiring stylized formats and lettering or graphics using specialized software, such as desktop publishing or graphics packages.
 Proofreads and edits materials for grammar, punctuation and spelling.

-Answering, screens and routes calls and greets and directs patients/families, visitors and staff.
-Provides information within scope of knowledge and authority.
+Answering, screening and routing calls and greets and directs patients/families, visitors and staff.
+Provides routine and/or standardized information within scope of knowledge and authority.
 Drafts responses to routine correspondence.

 Scheduling appointments and meetings and maintains calendars for physician/supervisor(s).
 Reserves meeting locations, orders refreshments and prepares agenda and other materials.
 Prepares travel arrangements as necessary.
 Assists in organizing and scheduling conferences, seminars and other department sponsored programs or events, by receiving and recording registration forms and fees, ordering supplies and services and performing other related duties.

-Maintaining departmental files, records and databases.
-Enters information from source documents into computer databases and/or spreadsheets, compiling, printing and distributing periodic reports, mailing labels and other information as needed.
+Maintains departmental files, records and databases.
+Enters information from source documents into databases and/or spreadsheets, compiling, printing and distributing reports, mailing labels and other information as needed.
 Maintains department/office library of reference books, journals, slides, films and other materials.

-Monitoring and maintains office equipment and supply inventory.
-Reorders office supplies according to established guidelines and requests equipment repair services.
+Monitors and maintains office equipment and supply inventory.
+Reorders supplies and requests equipment repair services.
 Receives and reconciles supply orders and invoices, identifying and resolving delays, billing errors or discrepancies.
 Communicates with hospital support service departments to request needed services.

-Preparing, routes and tracks routine administrative forms and documents.
+Preparing, routing and tracking routine administrative forms and documents.
 Routes materials for required authorizations and monitors receipt by final destination.
 Communicates with other hospital departments to resolve delays and errors.

 Providing positive and effective customer service that supports departmental and hospital operations.